rokucommunity/roku-deploy/readme.md

     A full path to the folder where the zip/pkg package should be placed

 - **outFile?:** string = `"roku-deploy"`
-    Basename the zip/pkg file should be given..
+    The base filename the zip/pkg file should be given (excluding the extension)

 - **rootDir?:** string = `'./'`
     The root path to the folder holding your project.
 The manifest file should be directly underneath this folder.
 Use this option when your roku project is in a subdirectory of where roku-deploy is installed.